 As per this rule, if no pawn movement and no capture has been made within the last 50 moves then the player can claim the draw.

-To claim a draw by this rule the player having the move has to first write this down in his/her scoresheet and declare his/her intention of making the move, that will result in a last 50 move with no pawn movement and no capture or if this has already occurred.
+To claim a draw by this rule the player having the move has to first write this down in his/her scoresheet and declare his/her intention of making the move, which will result in a last 50 move with no pawn movement and no capture or if this has already occurred.

 This rule is mentioned in article 9.3 and its sub-clauses.
 Now just as with the threefold repetition rule, this is not automatic.
-You have to claim for it.
+You have to claim it.
 However the extension of this rule, the 75 move rule is a little different.

 75 Move Rule

 As per article 9.6.2, the game is drawn if no pawn movement and no capture has been made within the last 75 moves.

 However, if the last move resulted in a checkmate then that is given more priority.
 Now as per this rule the game ends in a draw immediately.
 The arbiter has the power to declare a draw by this rule.